 Changing the face of college admission, twenty minutes at a time.
 With twenty minutes every day, juniors are given the chance to reclaim their stories, understand with confidence the message they are being asked to convey and find a place to craft the vision for their next personal and academic adventure.
 So often, juniors, through no fault of their own, are distracted from what this process is really about.
 Anyone can do what is asked of them, have the "right" answers or a great transcript.
 Still, at the beginning of this process, that all matters less than why they got here, and what they've gotten out of it.
 Sadly, juniors are rarely given the opportunity to reflect on the larger pieces of their puzzle.
 But, at HighGround, that's all we talk about.

 Services for the Class of 2019

-For the Class of 2019, I am offering three distinct services.
+For the Class of 2019, I am offering two distinct services.
 The first is consistent with what I offered this past year to the Class of 2018--a comprehensive program that begins in the fall of a student's junior year and ends when they are happily matriculated at a college or university.

 The second option is entirely new, and offers a much more targeted approach.
-I will be offering families an opportunity to meet for an entire afternoon (five hours either midweek or on a weekend), during which time we will tackle the following topics:
+I will be offering families an opportunity to meet for an entire afternoon (four hours either midweek or on a weekend), during which time we will tackle the following topics: